pratikkarbhal/basic_gitbot/README.md

 - Runs every day at 6 AM UTC
 - Picks a random number from 0 to 9
-- If the number is 0 to 3, it makes a commit to activity.txt in repo
+- If the number is between 0 to 2, it makes a commit to activity.txt in repo

 ## ⚙️ Setup